ENVIRONMENTAL LAW AND POLICY

 WATER RIGHTS AND SUPPLY

-Booth, Ahrens and Werkenthin, P.C. is a full-service law firm for matters involving water rights and uses, including through contested and uncontested permitting proceedings at both local and state levels, defending property rights in water, contract and rate development and disputes, water transfers and transport and development of policy, local and state agency regulations, and state law.
+Booth & Associates, P.C. is a full-service law firm for matters involving water rights and uses, including through contested and uncontested permitting proceedings at both local and state levels, defending property rights in water, contract and rate development and disputes, water transfers and transport and development of policy, local and state agency regulations, and state law.

 Texas has a rich history of surface water laws intended to encourage and support economic development, and also a future that promises increasing competition for limited surface water supplies.
 Today, for securing and defending surface water rights under reasonable conditions of use, the Firm and its water supply clients navigate complex state and federal regulations that affect projects both large and small.
 Our surface water clients are located throughout the state and include individuals, local and international businesses, electric generators, and political subdivisions all needing a reliable supply.
 Our clients’ sources of surface water are diverse, and increasingly include innovative approaches to incorporating wastewater reuse, water market transactions, moving water by bed and banks or pipeline, conjunctive use with groundwater, identification of excess flow opportunities, subordination agreements, and desalination and storage projects.
 For water storage, the Firm has assisted in obtaining and amending rights for more than fifteen on- and off-channel Texas reservoirs, including some of the largest reservoirs in the state.